joshbegley/nyt-latest/README.md

 `Rojas tested positive for a PED in the offseason and is appealing the results of the test.
 He is no longer on the D.R. roster for the WBC.`\
 https://nytimes.com/athletic/7081294/2026/03/03/johan-rojas-mlb-ped-suspension-appeal-phillies/

-**The Briefing: Wolves 2 Liverpool 1 - Sluggish start and painful finish dent Champions League hopes**\
+**The Briefing: Wolves 2 Liverpool 1 – Sluggish start and painful finish dent Champions League hopes**\
-`Liverpool fell to a late defeat after conceding in added to lose 2-1 to Wolverhampton Wanderers`\
+`Andre's deflected strike in the 94th minute won the game, but Arne Slot's side looked sluggish throughout`\
 https://nytimes.com/athletic/7083478/2026/03/03/wolves-2-liverpool-1/

 **Until Saturday: College sports' best current dynasty?**\